mattdailis/website/site/docs/guide/index.md

 functional (pure) code, which creates new values instead of having side effects, is much easier to work with than imperative code.
-But the browser DOM is obviously very imperative-minded, as are many of the systems that CodeMirror integrate with.
+But the browser DOM is obviously very imperative-minded, as are many of the systems that CodeMirror integrates with.

 To resolve this contradiction, the library's state representation is strictly functional—the [document](##state.Text) and